vielmetti/commonplace/content/ann-arbor/coffee/Cafe-Verde.md

 ---
 title: Cafe Verde
 ---
-Part of the People's Food Coop, on North Fourth Avenue.
+Cafe Verde is part of the People's Food Coop, on North Fourth Avenue.
 I can almost always count on seeing someone I know there.
 Very laid back atmosphere.
+Cafe, hot bar, and you can always buy one piece of fruit from the co-op and eat it in the cafe.

 http://peoplesfood.coop/store-cafe/